golanlevin/60-212/2026/syllabus/README.md

 Our course places a high value on civic responsibility, which includes helping other people learn. **Giving and receiving help is encouraged.**

-Ask your classmates, friends, Teaching Assistant, and other knowledgeable people for help.
+Ask your classmates, friends, teaching assistant, and other knowledgeable people for help.
 Explain things to one another, debug together, recommend libraries and techniques.
 Point someone toward useful documentation.
 Show someone how you solved a technical problem.

 A few expectations apply: